raymondclowe/Transcribe-and-Translate-Subtitles/README.md

 - The largest LLM size that can run on a 16GB RAM computer is 7 billion parameters (7B).
 For example: [Qwen2.5-7B-Instruct](https://huggingface.co/Qwen/Qwen2.5-7B-Instruct)

 ### 📂 Step 4: Place the LLM Model in the Correct Directory (Optional, for translate task)
-- Move the downloaded LLM model to the following path:
+- Move the downloaded LLM model to the correct path.
+For example:
 ```
 Transcribe_and_Translate_Subtitles/LLM/Qwen/7B
 ```